 This Blog was submitted by Caroline Innes for WMG.

-the rights of mothers in the Military.
+Tell us what YOU think about the rights of mothers in the Military.

 After working so hard to give women the opportunity to serve their country by being active